neondatabase/website/content/docs/manage/branches.md

   ```

 <Admonition type="tip">
+A endpoint hostname starts with an `ep-` prefix.
+You can also find an endpoint hostname in the branch connection string in the **Connection Details** widget on the project **Dashboard**.
 The endpoint hostname, which is `ep-polished-water-579720.us-east-2.aws.neon.tech` in the example above, can also be found on the **Branches** page in the Neon Console.
 For instructions, see [View branches](#view-branches).
 </Admonition>

-If you want to connect to a branch from an application, the **Connection Details** widget on the project **Dashboard** also provides connection examples for various languages and frameworks.
+If you want to connect from an application, the **Connection Details** widget on the project **Dashboard** and the _Guides_ section in the documentation provide connection examples for various languages and frameworks.

 ## Delete a branch

 Deleting a branch is a permanent action.
-Deleting a branch also deletes the branch endpoint, which is the compute instance associated with the branch.
+Deleting a branch also deletes databases and users that belong to the branch as well as the branch endpoint, which is the compute instance associated with the branch.
 You cannot delete a branch that has child branches.
 The child branches must be deleted first.

 To delete a branch: